Inside The White House, Trump Changes His Tune On Leaks

 Welcome to Washington.

 Leaking classified information is a crime, but it's also one of the most popular sports in the capital and is the bane of every administration.
-Barack Obama was extremely frustrated by unauthorized disclosures, and during his time in office, nine alleged leakers where prosecuted, more than any other administration.
+Barack Obama was extremely frustrated by unauthorized disclosures, and during his time in office, nine alleged leakers were prosecuted, more than any other administration.

 A vulnerable moment